 In the second sub-theme, the core stage, four techniques implemented by the teachers, among others, were storytelling, role-playing, asking some open-ended questions, and doing a focused-group discussion.
 These techniques were believed to promote explicit expressions of students’ ideas (Tuspekova, Mustaffa, & Ismail, 2020).
 Each technique has different number of activities ranging from two to eight.
 Storytelling as the first technique presented in the core stage, for instance, consisted of four main activities including the expression of words through gestures, presentation of contents of stories followed by body movements, description of events using facial expressions, and the provision of discourse markers which referred to the generic structure of the stories.
-The other three techniques, i.e. role-playing, asking some open-ended questions, and doing a focused group discussion, and their main activities are clearly indicated in Table 3.
-A modelling process, as indicated in the third technique, is done to provide sufficient exposures (Brunner, 2011) in relevant contexts and to encourage the students to express opinions, arguments, and ideas relevant with the topics of discussion supported by data, claims, and warrant (Toulmin, 2003).
+The other three techniques, i.e. role-playing, asking some open-ended questions, and doing a focused group discussion, and their main activities, are clearly indicated in Table 3.
+A modelling process, as indicated in the third technique, is done to provide sufficient exposures in relevant contexts and to encourage the students to express opinions, arguments, and ideas relevant with the topics of discussion supported by data, claims, and warrant (Brunner, 2011; Toulmin, 2003).
 Teachers’ techniques and main activities implemented in PMI’s core stage are presented in Table 3 in the following.

 TABLE 3.
 Teachers’ techniques and main activities in the core stage